 - multi-channel mode with parallel signal recording and analysis;

-- support of majority of the existing types of signal analysis.
+- support of most of the existing types of signal analysis.

 You can also build a measuring system using the smart sensors, as shown in the figure below: